Differences to remember while investing in fixed deposits and Liquid funds

 - The interest rate is higher than the FD’s.
 The interest rate ranges from 4 percent to 8 percent per annum.

-- You can invest in direct plans as it has low charges and higher returns.
+- You can invest in direct plans with low charges and higher returns.

 Which one is better Fixed Deposits or Liquid Funds?